 Estimated reading time: 7 minutes

-We had to change our clocks but alas, we forgot to tell the computers to automatically change them so we were an hour late.
+We had to change our clocks, but we forgot to tell the computers to change them so we were an hour late automatically.
 Mary had to rush to her 8:30 am appointment when they called at 8:45 am!
-She went to the spa and I went to the coffee shop and brought her a lattee.
+She went to the spa, and I went to the coffee shop and brought her a latte.
 Mary without her coffee is a site you do NOT want to see.

 On the way into port, Jon spotted the dolphins who came out to welcome us.
 He waved enthusiastically, but they just flipped upside down and started doing what looked like synchronized swimming.
 “I knew they were talented,” Jon joked, “but I didn’t expect a full aquatic performance!
 Next stop, Dancing with the Dolphins!”